A man stands in front of a rurally located solar plant. © GIZ

 Context

-Senegal aims to supply its entire population with electricity by 2025 and become less dependent on energy imports.
+Senegal aims to supply its entire population with electricity by 2025 and reduce its dependency on energy imports.
 Given the global climate crisis, it is important to meet the growing demand for energy with low-emission sources.
-At the same time, the country faces major challenges: in 2022, only around half of rural households had access to electricity.
-Electricity prices are also high and electricity is often used inefficiently.
+At the same time, the country faces major challenges.
+In 2022, only about half of rural households had access to electricity, and prices remain high.
+Additionally, electricity is often used inefficiently.
+Consequently, in June 2023, Senegal and the International Partners Group announced the Just Energy Transition Partnership (JETP), that supports the transition to clean energy while addressing social and economic considerations.
+As part of this commitment, Senegal aims to increase the share of renewable energy in its electricity mix and ensure fair, affordable, and universal energy access.

 Objective

-The Senegalese Ministry of Petroleum and Energy (MPE) is implementing reforms to promote sustainable and climate-friendly energy.
+The Ministry of Energy, Petroleum and Mines (MEPM) in Senegal has successfully implemented reforms to promote renewable and climate-friendly energy.

 Aerial view of a solar plant that provides electricity for a mill and a husking machine for cereals in rural regions.